ra1fh/profi-5e-ihex/README.md

 ### Usage

 To start the ihex loader, press F-E and then G to start.
-The display shows "_ lAdE _".
+The display shows "_ LADE _".
 The symbols left and right will show a load animation during transmission.

 After the transfer completed successfully, the display shows